Introduction

 Organizers

-- Diptikalyan Saha, diptsaha@in.ibm.com, Senior Technical Staff Member, IBM Research India
+- Diptikalyan Saha, Senior Technical Staff Member, IBM Research India

-- Srikanth Tamilselvam, srikanth.tamilselvam@in.ibm.com, Senior Technical Staff Member, IBM Research India
+- Srikanth Tamilselvam, Senior Technical Staff Member, IBM Research India

-- Shivali Agarwal, shivaaga@in.ibm.com, Senior Technical Staff Member, IBM Research India
+- Shivali Agarwal, Senior Technical Staff Member, IBM Research India

-- Sridhar Chimalakonda, ch@iittp.ac.in, Associate Professor & Head of the Department, IIT Tirupati
+- Sridhar Chimalakonda, Associate Professor & Head of the Department, IIT Tirupati

 Committee